gliff-ai/support/getstarted.md

 ## [Create a Project](/createproject)

 Every account comes with a set number of projects for the team owner.
 Learn how to set up projects and begin to upload data.

 ## [Adding Users](/adduser)

-To get the most from gliff.ai you need to add team members and collaborators to the platform and to specific projects.
+If your project involves other team members and collaborators, find out how to add different types of users.